OpenWayside/pyDictStore/README.md

 # What is pyDictStore

-pyDictStore adds automated dictionary storage to properties eliminating the need for code bodies for property getters and setters.
+pyDictStore adds automated dictionary storage to properties eliminating the need for code bodies, property getters and setters.
 It also provides a property change event.

 # Minimum usage